atlantida-dev/atlantida-whitepaper/WHITEPAPER.md

   assets according to _**Atlantida Indexes**_.
 By investing into _**Atlantida Funds**_ tokens users invest into indexes consisting of multiple crypto assets, which allows them to create diversified portfolios with less trouble and thus minimize their risks on the crypto market.

+## Project tokenomics

+### Coin use cases

+- Public evaluation and new crypto projects audition payments.
+- Payments for custom crypto index orders.
+- _**Atlantida Strategies**_ subscripton fee.
+- _**Atlantida Analytics**_ subscripton fee.
+- _**Atlantida Autopilot**_ subscripton fee.
+- One of the ways to get _**Atlantida Funds**_ tokens.

+_**NOTE:** as the blockchain ecosystem expands, the coin will go beyond a mere payment system in the project tokenomics.
+The possibility to use the coin as a payment instrument will be decided according to the local jurisdiction of each particular user's country.
+In case of a ban on using cryptocurrencies as payment instruments the user may get an alternative option for payment with fiat money according to coin's current exchange rate._

 ------